interkosmos/fortran-sdl2/README.md

 $ make sdl2 FC=gfortran
 ```

-On FreeBSD, you may have to modify the `Makefile`: change the `RPATH` variable
+On FreeBSD, you may have to add the GNU Fortran runtime library search path to
-according to your compiler.
+`CFLAGS` (e.g., `-Wl,-rpath=/usr/local/lib/gcc9/`).

 ### SDL2_image
 Build the SDL2_image interface with: